-The purpose of this policy is to explain Gladstone Park Secondary College's (GPSC) commitment to making sure every member of our school community, regardless of their background or personal attributes, is treated with respect and dignity.
-GPSC strives to provide a safe, inclusive and supportive school environment which values the human rights of all students and staff.
-For staff, this policy should be read alongside the Department of Education and Training's Respectful Workplaces policies (including Equal Opportunity and Anti-Discrimination, Sexual Harassment and Workplace Bullying) as these whole of Department policies apply to all staff at GPSC.
+The purpose of this policy is to explain Gladstone Park's commitment to making sure every member of our school community, regardless of their background or personal attributes, is treated with respect and dignity.
+This policy should be read alongside the following Department of Education and Training policies:

+- Equal Opportunity and Human Rights Students - For staff, the Respectful Workplaces policies (including Equal Opportunity and Anti-Discrimination, Sexual Harassment and Workplace Bullying) as these whole of Department policies apply to all staff at Gladstone Park Secondary College.